awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 ## Building, synthesizing, and deploying<a name="csharp-running"></a>

-Before running, build \(compile\) the app by pressing F6 in Visual Studio or by issuing `dotnet build src` from the command line, where `src` is the directory in your project directory that contains the Visual Studio Solution \(`.sln`\) file\.
+The AWS CDK automatically compiles your app before running it\.
+However, it can be useful to build your app manually to check for errors and run tests\.
+You can do this by pressing F6 in Visual Studio or by issuing `dotnet build src` from the command line, where `src` is the directory in your project directory that contains the Visual Studio Solution \(`.sln`\) file\.

-The build step reports any syntax or type errors in your code\.
-Once you can build your application without errors, you're ready to synthesize or deploy\.

 The [stacks](stacks.md) defined in your AWS CDK app can be deployed individually or together using the commands below\.
 Generally, you should be in your project's main directory when you issue them\.
 + `cdk synth`: Synthesizes a AWS CloudFormation template from one or more of the stacks in your AWS CDK app\.